 Succession of major insect pests and their natural enemies on soybean

-Weekly observation on insect pest succession were presented in Table 1 revealed that seven species of insects were observed to be associated with various stages of the soybean crop, during Kharif-2024.
+Weekly observation on insect pest succession presented in Table 1 reveals that seven species of insects were observed to be associated with various stages of the soybean crop, during Kharif-2024.
 These were girdle beetle, stemfly, green semilooper, tobacco caterpillar, gram pod borer, lady bird beetle and spider.

 Vegetative Stage